 In a typical workplace, the “most verbal people or the person ‘in charge’ wins the day,” Horth notes.
 “But using images shifts that pattern, diffuses tension and engages the whole group.”

-“To jump-tart visual thinking in your team or group, you can bring a stack of magazines, postcards, photos, even small mementos,” Horth explains.
+“To jump-start visual thinking in your team or group, you can bring a stack of magazines, postcards, photos, even small mementos,” Horth explains.
 “Don’t worry about having the “right” images – what matters is having a wide range of choices and then deciding how to frame the discussion.”

 Examples of framing questions include: